Shortlist note

-How to build a clean shortlist when your saved links have already become too big.
+How to clean up a saved list that has already become too big.

 Start by deleting without guilt

-Most bloated shortlists contain duplicates, weak backups, and links that were saved only because they looked close to something better.
-Remove those first.
-If two options serve the same role but one has a clearer reason to stay, keep that one and move on.
+Start with the easy cuts: duplicates, weak backups, and links you saved only because they looked close to something better.
+If two items do the same job, keep the one with the clearer reason.

 Attach a reason to every item